-I didn’t answer.
-My face flushed.
-But Ivy said, “Yes, I believe God knows who I am.”
+But Ivy said, “Yes, I’m sure God knows who I am.”

 Ernie said, “Alright, what makes you so sure?”

-“The Grand Canyon, the twinkling stars, and my eyes,” Ivy quickly stated.
+“The Grand Canyon, the twinkling stars, and my eyes,” Ivy replied.

-Ivy’s answer made Ernie perk up with curiosity and he said, “Tell me more.”
-He then picked up his coffee cup, glanced my way, and took a listening sip.
+Ivy’s answer hooked Ernie’s curiosity.
+He said, “Tell me more.”
+He picked up his mug of coffee, glanced my way, and took a listening sip.

-I was annoyed because we weren’t discussing what we came here for.
+I crossed my arms, annoyed.
+This isn’t what we came here for.

-Ernie’s raised his eyebrows and grinned.
-He set his no sugar or cream mug of coffee on the table and said, “Yeah okay, I follow the earth and universe, but how does your eyes have anything to do with God knowing who you are?”
+Ernie’s eyebrow raised.
+He grinned.
+He leaned forward.
+He said, “Um okay, I follow the earth and universe, but how do your eyeballs have anything to do with God knowing who you are?”

 “Ernie!”
 I protested.

-“Well,” Ivy said, “Anyone who could design something so intricate as my eyes has to be someone who knows a lot about me.”
-She tilted her head toward her shoulder, smiled a Hollywood smile, and fluttered her eyelashes at Ernie and me.
+“Well,” Ivy said, “Anyone who could design something as intricate as my eyes has to be someone who knows a lot about me.”
+She tilted her head toward her shoulder, smiled a Hollywood smile, and fluttered her eyelashes.

 Ernie lifted his cup and before he took another sip said to Ivy, “Yes, you have a point.”

 “Thanks.”
-Ivy picked up her cup, clicked it with Ernie’s cup, and then took a sip of her coffee flavored cream and sugar.
+Ivy picked up her cup, clicked it with Ernie’s cup, and then swalloed a gulp of her coffee-flavored cream and sugar.

 “So let me pose another question … ”